-The approved auditor for LSM Bermuda is Ernst & Young Ltd. The contact details for Ernst & Young Ltd. are as follows: Ernst & Young Ltd.

-3 Bermudiana Road

-Hamilton HM 08
+The approved auditor for LSM Bermuda is Ernst & Young Ltd. The contact details for Ernst & Young Ltd. 3 Bermudiana Road Hamilton HM 08 Bermuda

-Bermuda

-Cordelia Davis ernst.young@bm.ey.com 1 (441) 295-7000
+Philip Burrill ernst.young@bm.ey.com 1 (441) 295-7000

 1.4 Ownership details

 LSM Bermuda was established by an investor group led by Robert Clements, John Clements and 5 private equity firms in December 2006 through a private equity placement of over \$1.03 billion.
 A further \$300 million private placement investment was completed in July 2009.
 LSM Bermuda is currently a wholly owned subsidiary of Liberty Mutual Holding Company ("Liberty Mutual").
 The acquisition of all stock of LSM Bermuda by Liberty Mutual closed on May 1, 2017.